John McCain’s Final Resting Place In Annapolis, Where He’ll Be Remembered For His ‘Lifelong Service’

-John McCain wanted his career to end where it began – in Annapolis, Maryland.
+John McCain wanted his career to end where it began: in Annapolis, Maryland.
 And so his final resting place will be at the bottom of a hill that includes the graves of many others who served in the Navy, in a spot that provides a view of watercraft moving along the Severn River.
 When USA Today spoke to the people of Annapolis, it wasn’t as a politician or as a Naval officer that they said they would remember him.
 It was, instead, as a man who spent his life serving his country and whose life was the epitome of the character the Navy strives to instill in its officers.

 It was his sense of honor and the legacy left by his life of service that they will remember far more than anything political.
-1988 Navy Academy graduate Amy Bleidon expressed her thoughts on his legacy, saying, “It’s not necessarily political.
+A 1988 Navy Academy graduate, Amy Bleidon, expressed her thoughts on his legacy, saying, “It’s not necessarily political.
 That lifelong devotion I think is what made him so well thought of by everyone.”

 Annapolis is where a rebellious John McCain grew up in many ways.
 His behavior was not exemplary as he accumulated many demerits as a rule breaker, but his personality and attitude made him one of the most popular in his class.
 It’s also where he forged what would become a lifelong friendship with Charles “Chuck” Larson.
 The two were known as the “odd couple” due to McCain’s disregard for rules that placed him near the bottom of his graduating class and Larson’s star student status.